Deducteam/hol2dk/README.md

 ```
 hol2dk split file
 ```
-generates file.thp and files t.stp, t.pos and t.use for each named theorem t.
+generates file.thp and files t.sti, t.pos and t.use for each named theorem t.

 You can then generate and check the lp and coq files as follows:
 ```